 Reen Blake-Carr reviews the risks and opportunities of technological disruptions in the manufacturing sector in Birmingham.
 This blog post was produced for inclusion in the Birmingham Economic Review for 2022.
 The annual Birmingham Economic Review is produced by the University of Birmingham’s City-REDI and the Greater Birmingham Chambers of Commerce.
 It is an in-depth exploration of the economy of England’s second city and a high-quality resource for informing research, policy and investment decisions.
 This post is featured in Chapter 2 of the Birmingham Economic Review for 2022, on business and disrupted markets.
-Read the review.
-To find out even more about Birmingham’s economy, including GVA, unemployment and CO2 emission, please visit our Birmingham Economic Review data dashboards.
+Read the Birmingham Economic Review.
+Visit the WMREDI Data Lab to find out more about Birmingham.

 Clayton Christensen, the author and creator of disruption theory defines a disruptive innovation as:” a product or service designed for a new set of customers”.
 Further clarification is that technology disruption is the advent of a new or existing technology that is used and/or created in such a way that it renders the incumbent obsolete over years or decades.
 The Harvard business review often describes the business model rather than the technology itself disturbing the market or value network, creating new markets in its new wake.
 An example of this would be in the 1970s when IBM developed the personal computer which disrupted the market for type-writers and mainframe computers, by bringing computers to the general public.
 The personal computer has since been disrupted by laptops and smartphones.

 Birmingham – a hub for technological innovation